libpasta/libpasta/README.md

     }
 ```

+## Installation

+To build the `libpasta` system library, simply run `make`.
+This outputs
+a `libpasta.so` file (or system-appropriate filename).

+You can also try running `make install` to automatically move it to the correct
+location.

+The library is generated as a result of building [libpasta-capi](libpasta-capi/),
+which is a C-API wrapper built around the Rust code.

 ### The rest of this README is dedicated to developing the code.
 For more about the library, and examples, please see: https://libpasta.github.io/ or the [documentation](https://docs.rs/libpasta/).

 ## Roadmap